Provider implementation

 3. Copy the access_token from the response to a text file.
 You will use this token for subsequent requests.

-4. Make your FHIR bulk export request by replacing {access_token} for your copied access token.
+4. Make your FHIR bulk export request by replacing {access_token} for your copied access token and replacing {tenant} with the tenant value for a payer.
 This request returns all data the payer has saved for any patients attributed to your organization.
-Replace {tenant} with the tenant value for a payer.
 Contact 1upHealth support for a list of available payers for your production client.

 curl --location 'https://gateway.1up.health/v1/{tenant}/bulk-data/r4/$export' \